alphagov/govuk-developer-docs/source/manual/new-instances-fail-to-provision.html.md

 ## Treatment

-Replatforming have a [card](https://trello.com/c/uymM8qmy/538-fix-intermittently-broken-provisioning-in-ec2-govuk-because-of-unattended-reboot) to fix this.
+The recommended fix is to run `sudo /usr/local/bin/govuk_sync_apps` once puppet has run cleanly on the machine.

-Until then, the recommended fix is to run `sudo /usr/local/bin/govuk_sync_apps` once puppet has run cleanly on the machine.
 Note that the script takes some time to complete as there is a `sleep 180` in it.

 Failing that, you could try [reprovisioning the machine](/manual/reprovision.html).
-If the issue persists, you may need to temporarily disable `unattended reboot` by adding `govuk_unattended_reboot::enabled: false` to the relevant hiera.
+If the issue persists, you may need to temporarily disable `unattended reboot` by setting `govuk_unattended_reboot::enabled` to `false` in [common.yaml](https://github.com/alphagov/govuk-puppet/blob/9c97f1cfe22334e472a48277f5131e0735b16a4e/hieradata_aws/common.yaml#L1166).
 You'll need to deploy the branch of Puppet before creating the new instances again.